dsa-ntc/birminghamdsa.github.io/_pages/our-work.md

         <div class="contentSection" id="engagementCommittee">
             <h2>Engagement Committee</h2>
             <hr>
            <p>The Engagement Committee guides and informs how Birmingham DSA engages with new, prospective, and existing members.
+This includes organizing our Birmingham DSA 101 learning events, social events, and more.

            <p>To contact the Engagement Committee, e-mail <a href="mailto:engagement@bhamdsa.org?subject=Question for Engagement Committee">engagement@bhamdsa.org</a>.
         <div class="contentSection" id="outreachSubcommittee">